1B-Software/Image-Comparator/README.md

 Then just hit enter and the program will run!

 # Code
-To see the code just look inside the repo files, you can download and modify it in any way you want!
+To see the source code just look inside the repo files, you can download and modify it in any way you want!

 -Robatortas